mixotricha/makertron/README.md

 <h3>To install the server / client</h3>

 Edit following files and change port settings as approriate.
-You will need a port for both the client and server
+You will need a port for both the client and server.

 makertron/DockerFile

 makertron/config.js

 makertron/start_makertron.sh

 1. git clone https://github.com/mixotricha/makertron
 2. cd maketron